Installation¶

 Quick install

-In Python3.9 environment, in a virtualenv:
+In Python3.10 environment, in a conda environment:

 pip install -U pip wheel